 Considering a p+n junction operating under forward bias, the minority carrier concentration distribution is as follows.

 Also Read: Diodes

 As the minority carrier of p and n regions cross into the opposite regions, they become injected minority carriers.
 The injected minority carrier concentration will be maximum at the edge of the depletion layer on the opposite side and then they diffuse into the region.
 Hence, forward current is diffusion current and also it is a minority carrier current.

 Forward Current Equation of PN Junction Diode

-The equation is given by
+The diode equation is given as

 Frequently Asked Questions